Toronto Market Report

 For those more interested in arts and culture, Downtown West is host to the Toronto International Film Festival every year, while the AGO and the ROM are two of the city’s most prominent museums.
 Alongside all these entertainment options, Downtown West features an array of world-class restaurants, bars, and retail, assuring that locals and tourists alike are never short on things to do.

-Downtown West is close to fully developed, with over 91% of resale activity over the last twelve months pertaining to condominiums.
+Downtown West is close to fully developed, with over 90% of resale activity over the last twelve months pertaining to condominiums.
 In recent years, and accelerating now, the area has undergone significant housing intensification efforts through the development of various high-rise condos, such as those in the mixed-use “Well” development near Spadina and Front.
-This will add some additional supply to the market, but if demand grows as expected, low inventory levels will likely be the norm.
+This will add some additional supply to the market, but if demand grows as expected, low inventory should remain the norm.

-Similar to the city as a whole, condos in Downtown West are about half the price of their freehold counterparts, up slightly year-over-year with an average sale price of $804K in Q1-2024.
-Despite a decline in supply to start the year, condo inventory in Downtown West remains above average, with selling times now increasing beyond 30 days.
-Buyers interested in this market have double the available units to choose from, limiting competition and resulting in longer sale times.
+Similar to the city as a whole, condos in Downtown West are about half the price of their freehold counterparts, down 4% year-over-year with an average sale price of $778K in Q3-2024.
+Despite a decline in supply to start the year, condo inventory has spiked over the last 6 months with average selling times now climbing above 30 days.
+At 5.6 months of supply in Q3-2024, buyers have close to double the available units to choose from when compared to the prior-year period, limiting bidding wars and resulting in lower prices.

 Community Overview